From Alexnet to Transformers: Measuring the Non-linearity of Deep Neural Networks with Affine Optimal Transport: Implementation details

+\paragraph{Dimensionality reduction} Manipulating 4-order tensors is computationally prohibitive and thus we need to find an appropriate lossless function $r$ to facilitate this task.
+One possible choice for $r$ may be a vectorization operator that flattens each tensor into a vector.
+In practice, however, such flattening still leads to very high-dimensional data representations.
+In our work, we propose to use averaging over the spatial dimensions to get a suitable representation of the manipulated tensors.
+In \cref{fig:shrink_pooling} (top), we show that the affinity score is robust wrt such an averaging scheme and maintains the same values as its flattened counterpart.

+\paragraph{Computational considerations} The non-linearity signature requires calculating the affinity score over ``wide'' matrices.
+Indeed, after the reduction step is applied to a batch of $n$ tensors of size $h\times w \times c$, we end up with matrices of size $n\times c$ where $n$ may be much smaller than $c$.
+This is also the case when input tensors are 2D when the batch size is smaller than the dimensionality of the embedding space.
+To obtain a well-defined estimate of the covariance matrix in this case, we use a known tool from the statistics literature called Ledoit-Wolfe shrinkage \citep{ledoit}.
+In \cref{fig:shrink_pooling} (bottom), we show that shrinkage allows us to obtain a stable estimate of the affinity scores that remain constant in all regimes.

-In this section, we highlight the robustness of the non-linearity signature with respect to the batch size and the random seed used for training.
+\paragraph{Robustness to batch size and different seeds} In this section, we highlight the robustness of the non-linearity signature with respect to the batch size and the random seed used for training.
 To this end, we concentrate on VGG16 architecture and CIFAR10 dataset to avoid costly Imagenet retraining.
-In Figure \ref{fig:appendix_robustness}, we present the obtained result where the batch size was varied between 128 and 1024 with an increment of 128 (left plot) and when VGG16 model was retrained with seeds varying from 1 to 9 (right plot).
+In \cref{fig:appendix_robustness}, we present the obtained result where the batch size was varied between 128 and 1024 with an increment of 128 (left plot) and when VGG16 model was retrained with seeds varying from 1 to 9 (right plot).
 The obtained results show that the affinity score is robust to these parameters suggesting that the obtained results are not subject to a strong stochasticity.

-Finally, we also show how a non-linearity signature of a VGG16 model looks like at the beginning and in the end of training on Imagenet.
+\paragraph{Impact of training} Finally, we also show how a non-linearity signature of a VGG16 model looks like at the beginning and in the end of training on Imagenet.
 We extract its non-linearity signature at initialization when making a feedforward pass over the whole CIFAR10 dataset and compare it to the non-linearity signature obtained in the end.
-In Figure \ref{fig:appendix_training_comparison}, we can see that at initialization the network's non-linearity signature is increasing reaching almost a perfectly linear pattern in the last layers.
+In \cref{fig:appendix_training_comparison}, we can see that at initialization the network's non-linearity signature is increasing, reaching almost a perfectly linear pattern in the last layers.
 Training the network enhances the non-linearity in a non-monotone way.
+Importantly, it also highlights that the non-linearity signature is capturing information from the training process.